The Script Inspector

 Trivia & Trouble Shooting

-💡 Inspector adjustments generally are not included in the undo/redo chain.
-So you won't be able to undo a margin change viafor example.
+Inspector adjustments are not included in the undo/redo chain.
+This menas you won't be able to undo a margin change viafor example.
 You will have to manually move the slider to its previous position.